 - and many other ways that couples try to avoid conflict

 And of course it makes sense that people want to avoid conflict in their relationship.
 So it's understandable that most couples do some of these things, but they just don't work.

 And not only do these behaviors not work, but the more you do them, the more resentment you start to feel.
 Because let's face it, no-one wants to be in a relationship where they constantly feel like they have to censor themselves, or prioritize their partner's wants or needs, or not talk about something that they think is important... just to avoid a fight.
 And this is why these Peace-Keeping Behaviors, which, despite being well-intended and designed to keep the relationship safe and on-track, actually lead to feelings of resentment and frustration over time.

 So let's apply this to your relationship:

-Today I want you to look at how these things might affect your relationship.
-It’s not about changing or fixing these things yet!
-For now it’s about becoming “an observer” of your relationship.
+How do you think this might be affecting your relationship?
+It's not about changing or fixing these things yet!
+For now it's just about becoming "an observer" of your relationship.

 Consider the following:

 - What things do you personally do to avoid fighting or arguing (if anything)?

 - Do you think your partner does things to avoid conflict or fighting too?

 As I said, this first step isn't about changing anything.
 It's is just about starting to take notice and "observe" what you see going on around "peace-keeping" in your relationship.